averyvery/freeway/README.md

 	journals/{{user}} => blogs/users/{{user}}

 If you set a route like this, visitors should be able to visit "journals/admin", but their request will be interpreted by EE as "blogs/users/admin/".
 EE will load the blogs template group and the user template.
 Segments one, two, and three will be blogs, users, and admin.
-Additionally, "admin" will be available in the template as {freeway_user}.
+Additionally, "admin" will be available in the template as <code>{freeway_user}</code>.
 So, that's fun.

 # Why?